 You can upload files via In-Browser Editing.
 It is a common web design practice to link to downloadable files, such as PDFs, Installers, Videos, Audio files, and more.

 Using In-Browser Editing, you can set a file as target for a Hyperlink that can be in the form of text, shape, or image on your Muse site.
 Take note that the maximum file size allowed is 50MB.

 When you upload a file, it is necessary that the file name is unique.
 If you upload a file with name same as one that already exists on the site, you will be prompted to rename the file.

 Syncing in-browser edits

 After changes are made to the live site using In-Browser Editing, your local .muse file no longer contains the same content as the live site.

 Follow these steps to sync your In-Browser Editing changes with your Muse File.

-- Launch Muse and open the site’s .muse file.
+- Launch Adobe Muse and open the site’s .muse file.

-- An alert message indicating that the live site has changed will appear.
-Click review to bring up the review and merge changes window.
+- An alert message indicating that the live site has changed appears.
+Click Review to bring up the Review and Merge Changes window.

 - Use the drop down menu options (Don’t Merge or Merge into Muse) to decline or accept the specific change or all changes.